Rabisu: In the Bible

-In Modern Literature and Popular Culture
+In popular culture

 In the 1977 grimoire Simon Necronomicon by Peter Levenda, which draws upon a blend of real myths including Sumerian and fictional creations, Rabisu are described as ancient demons.
 It talks about the god Marduk who battled Tiamat, Kingu, and Azag-Thoth.
 In the book, among the fifty Names of Marduk is the name Nariluggaldimmerankia, which is the sixth.
 Nariluggaldimmerankia is said to be the sub-commander of wind demons.
 He is described as the foe of Rabisu and all maskim who haunt humans.
 Marduk's seventh name, Asaruludu, is said to have the power using his sacred word Banmaskim to banish all Maškim (a.k.a.
 Rabisu).

-Myths of the Rabiru as lingerers or lurkers may have inspired the title of The Lurker at the Threshold a horror novel by August Derleth.
+Myths of the Rabiru as lingerers or lurkers may have inspired the title of The Lurker at the Threshold, a horror novel by August Derleth.

 In 2021, Supermassive Games released House of Ashes, an interactive drama horror video game set during the invasion of Iraq in 2003.
 A squad of American Marines find themselves trapped in an ancient Mesopotamian temple after a raid on a local village in search of weapons goes awry.
 Concurrently, bat-like vampiric creatures awaken from their millennia-long slumber to roam the temple and stalk and terrorize their newfound human prey.

+Scholarship

+The idea of the Rabisu (Akkadian) or Robes (Hebrew) as evil spirits first began in a series of books published in 1903–1904 by Assyriologist Reginald Campbell Thompson.
+Thompson portrayed the Rabisu as an evil spirit in the seventeenth volume of Cuneiform Texts from Babylonian Tablets and the two-volume series Devils and Evil Spirits of Babylonia.
+This caused substantive debate and is still contested by scholars today.

+In 1903, the claim that the Rabisu was an evil, demonic spirit was contested by Hans Duhm in Die bösen Geister im Alten Testament in which he and Assyriologist Charles-Francois Jean were able to compare Hebrew texts to Akkadian demonology to attest that the Rabisu was not a predatory being.
+In this literature, despite the assertion that the Rabisu was not evil, the entity was still referred to as a "demon" in some classifications.
+Some have stuck to this notion without question.
+Duhm's assertion has also been challenged from multiple angles.
+Others who interpreted the Hebrew Bible also reached a separate conclusion that Rovetz ("lurking, crouching" in Hebrew) is not the same entity or in some cases not even the same religion as the spirit of the Rabisu (Akkadian Demon).